odolbeau/odolbeau.fr/source/_posts/2016-08-30-how-to-install-your-laptop-with-ansible.md

 ## Why Ansible?

 As you may know, I'm pretty familiar with [chef](https://www.chef.io/chef/ "Official chef website") and I use it almost every day, for both professional & personal stuff.
-Despite that, I am quite willing to try something else and [Ansible](https://www.ansible.com/ "Official Ansible website") is a quite well known (and used!) configuration management tool.
+Despite that, I am quite willing to try something else and [Ansible](https://www.ansible.com/ "Official Ansible website") is a well known (and used!) configuration management tool.
 I know a lot of people who are quite pleased to use it!

 Furthermore, I changed my laptop last week so it was the perfect occasion to give it a try :).